reframejs/reframe/docs/usage-manual.template.md

  - By creating a `index.html` file
  - Over the page config

-Over the page config:
+1. Over the page config:

 ~~~js
 !INLINE ../examples/custom-head/pages/landing.config.js
 ~~~

+Note that if `awesome-lib.js` and `awesome-lib.css` are inside your project, you can't follow this technique.
+Instead you will have to [customize the browser entry](#custom-default-browser-entry).

-Over a `index.html` file saved in your app's root directory:
+2. Over a `index.html` file saved in your app's root directory:

 ~~~js
 !INLINE ../examples/custom-head/index.html